Keep yourself and your family safe with this list of Halloween Safety Tips

-Halloween is right around the corner.
-Families across the country are getting ready to open up their homes to excited trick-or-treaters or preparing to head out with their own group of enthusiastic candy collectors.
-Before you hit the streets, review this common sense list of Halloween safety tips to ensure this holiday will be safe for everyone.
+Each year on Halloween, families across the country gather for parties and open up their homes to excited trick-or-treaters, while others head out with their own group of enthusiastic candy collectors.
+Before you hit the streets, review this common sense list of Halloween safety tips to ensure this Halloween will be safe for everyone.

 One of the biggest fears that parents have about their children on this holiday is the possibility of poison or tainted candy.
 Although it is a highly uncommon occurrence, it has happened in the past and the possibility of it happening again keeps everyone on edge.
 Keep your boys and girls out of harm’s way be following these guidelines:

 - Instruct children not to eat anything they receive until they return home and you have checked every piece of candy.

 - Caution youngsters not to drink any beverages offered to them while trick-or-treating.
 Emphasize the importance of this without frightening the children and ruining their enjoyment of trick-or-treating.